juliehub/Ansible-Practice/README.md

 # Ansible-Practice
-This repository contains practice instructions how to automate an Ansible playbook deployment using Amazon Elastic Compute Cloud (Amazon EC2) and GitHub.
+This repository contains practice instructions on how to automate an Ansible playbook deployment using Amazon Elastic Compute Cloud (Amazon EC2) and GitHub.
 Please refer to the link in [AWS Blog](https://aws.amazon.com/blogs/infrastructure-and-automation/automate-ansible-playbook-deployment-amazon-ec2-github/) for more details.

 ## Process
 ![Alt Text](https://github.com/juliehub/Ansible-Practice/blob/master/ansible_process.jpg)